-A flavor combination so wonderful, you’ll forget you’re eating a low-carb/keto dessert!
+A flavor combination so wonderful, these Strawberries & Cream Fat Bombs will make you forget you’re eating a low-carb dessert!

 I received free coconut butter and coconut oil from one of my favorite companies, Artisana Organics, and knew I needed to put both of these ingredients to use, FAST.
 I LOVE their coconut butter SO MUCH.
 Creamy, coconutty, and oh so delicious!